GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 _Pyroomacoustics_ is the original back-end library that we have been using for sound propagation simulation.
 As we envisioned more intensive workloads where processing time could limit the simulator's usability, the recent _gpuRIR_ implementation by Diaz-Guerra et al. @diaz-guerra_gpurir_2021 has been integrated.
 As seen in @sec:simulator:background:rir_libraries, the authors of this library have focused on achieving the best performance in #acr("RIR") estimation.
-Our solution offers its users to choose between those two libraries for the backbone of the simulation.
+Our solution offers its users the choice between those two libraries for the backbone of the simulation.
-Allowing this flexibility has required to architect the `Room` module in an abstract manner.
+Allowing this flexibility has required designing the `Room` module in an abstract manner.
 This would allow for using other #acr("RIR") simulators while keeping the rest of the pipeline working accordingly.

 To operate those libraries, the positions, patterns and orientations (when appropriate) of each source and microphone are provided.